dm-cdb/Arduino/asm/tuto3/README.md

-# Storing and loading in the program space
+# Storing and loading constant data in the program space

-This tutorial explains how to store and load constant in the program space, that is, Flash memory.
+This tutorial explains how to store and load constant in the program space, that is Flash memory.
 The ATMega 328P (found for example on Arduino Uno or Nano) has 32Kb of Flash memory (as opposed to 2Kb of Sram).
-Addressing scheme for Sram and Flash banks is on 16 bits, but :
+Addressing scheme for Sram and Flash memory banks is on 16 bits, but :
 - Sram is organised in one byte chunck (8 bits).
-- On the other hand, Flash memory is organised in 2 bytes chunks : 16365 possible addresses * 2 bytes = 32730 kB
+- On the other hand, Flash memory is organised in 2 bytes chunks ; this makes for 16365 possible addresses * 2 bytes = 32730 kB
 -> CPU instruction is 16 bits long on the ATMega 328P, so it does make complete sense.
 We can thus write up to 16365 assembly instructions, to simplify.

 As SRAM is in short supply, using FLASH memory instead can be a good option.
 However, this space is read-only during program execution, so only **CONSTANTS** can be loaded and accessed in Flash.